 SEO Tips for Hotels

 Details, Lots of Details

 Hotel owners know their hotels.
-They know the size of their rooms, the kinds of beds they offer, the amenities and extras that they use to pamper their guests.
+They know the size of their rooms, the kinds of beds they offer, and the amenities and extras that they use to pamper their guests.
 Use this information.
 Provide as many details as you can about all of your room styles.
 Does your hotel offer room service, free parking, and continental breakfast?
-All of these amenities are queries people use to find hotels.
+All of these amenities are queries people use to find hotels and that could be the deciding factor for someone clicking through and making a booking.
 If you don’t tell users and search engines about these plush extras, no one will.
-You can even add some of these amenities in your title and meta descriptions tags, informing searchers even before they click on your site.
+You can even add some of these amenities in your title and meta description tags, informing searchers even before they click on your site.

 In addition to describing your rooms and amenities in detail, be sure to add content to your accommodation pages that help your users decide if a room type is right for them.
 For example, if your hotel is close to a sports complex and houses many families on weekends participating and attending these events, tell your guests why your rooms are perfect for those families.
-Spooky Nook Sports is one of the largest sports complexes in the US, if you search for hotel near there, 3 hotels are listed in the SERP next to 3 OTAs and local news.
-This is a prime opportunity for marketers to target popular destinations and events in their neighborhoods.
+Spooky Nook Sports is one of the largest sports complexes in the US, if you search for a hotel near there, there is the opportunity to feature in Google’s own round-up of individual hotels, which is likely to push users to seek your website and make a booking directly.
+This is a prime opportunity for marketers to target popular destinations and events in their neighbourhoods.

 Another detail to keep in mind when crafting your hotel’s online marketing plan is to provide as many local details and images as you can.
 What is the view from your room?
 Can you see a landmark that people visit your town for?
 Is there a farmer’s market within walking distance?
 Maybe the best restaurant in town is next door?